Last updated on February 22nd, 2023

 - Return Payment Penalty Fee: Up to $35

-- Plan to use their card for everyday purchases as well as for booking travel
+- You plan to use their card for everyday purchases as well as for booking travel

-- Don’t expect to visit airport lounges more than five times per year
+- You don’t expect to visit airport lounges more than five times per year

 National Bank of Arizona Reserve Credit Card Review